How to Rack Up Frequent Flyer Miles and Use Them Wisely

 Here’s the best part — even if you don’t fly all that often, there are many other ways to accumulate miles.
 The number one way is through co-branded airline credit cards, like the Bank of America Alaska Airlines card.
 Many offer huge sign-up bonuses that are typically good for at least a free flight, and sometimes two of them.

-You may have to pay an annual fee (most cards waive the initial fee), but depending on how often you travel, the value of the free flights you’ll get usually outweigh the cost.
-Most airline credit cards offer addition perks too, such as free checked bags, trip insurance and baggage delay reimbursement.
+You may have to pay an annual fee (most cards waive the initial fee), but depending on how often you travel, the value of the free flights you’ll get usually outweighs the cost.
+Most airline credit cards offer additional perks too, such as free checked bags, trip insurance and baggage delay reimbursement.

 The best cards usually require a good credit score, so keep that in mind when applying as too many inquiries on your credit report can hurt your credit score and make it even more difficult to score a great one.

 The best strategy here is to pay everything you can with your credit card, but pay it off at the end of the month so you don’t end up with a huge pile of debt.
 That can include your groceries, utility bills, cell phone, cable and most of your regular expenses in addition to extras.
 It’s easy to see just how quickly those miles can add up every month.

 There are many other ways to earn miles too.
 All major airlines have online shopping programs that allow you to earn miles when you shop through their site.
 For example, if you’re a Delta mileage member, just go to Skymiles Shopping, and then visit a retail website listed in the directory.

 Mileage payouts vary, but the average is around four miles for every dollar spent.
 So, if you spend $50, you’ll get 200 miles credited to your account.
 Airlines have dining rewards, car rental programs and other options too.